rafamrslima/100days-codeup/log.md

 ### Day 8/100
 Today I learned about hashing using the package bcrypt and I started learning the theory for concurrency and paralelism with goRoutines.

+### Day 9/100
+I keep learning Golang, today I saw the usage of mutex for parallel jobs, race conditions, how Go manage the threads according to the number of cpus available in the computer.
+I learned also how to do cross-compilation generating executable for windows from a mac for example.